Economics : A-level

 The A-level consists of three papers taken at the end of the second year.
 Paper 1 covers Markets and Market Failure, Paper 2 focuses on the National and International Economy while paper 3 covers Economic Principles and Issues.
 The exams involve a mixture of data-response questions, multiple-choice questions and essays.

-In addition to the standard College entry requirements (see below) this course requires students to have achieved grade 5 or above in GCSE English Language and Mathematics.
+In addition to the standard College entry requirements, this particular course requires students to have achieved grade 5 or above in GCSE English Language and Mathematics.
 It is not necessary to have previously studied Economics.

 Your next steps...